Born Pink: Marketing

 Two singles supported Born Pink.
 Blackpink released the first, "Pink Venom" on August 19, which they performed at the 2022 MTV Video Music Awards, making them the first female K-pop group in history to do so.
 Its music video reached 90.4 million views in 24 hours, surpassing the previous record held by their own song "How You Like That" for the most-viewed video by a female artist in a single day.
 The second and lead single "Shut Down" was released alongside the album on September 16.
 Both singles peaked in the top twenty-five of the US Billboard Hot 100, and topped the Billboard Global 200 chart.
 "Ready for Love" was released as a promotional single on July 29, in collaboration with battle royale video game PUBG Mobile.

 On September 16, the group held a live stream broadcast on the group's official YouTube channel one hour before the release of Born Pink.
 During the broadcast, held on a large stage aligning with the concept of the second single "Shut Down", the members revealed a variety of behind-the-scenes stories of the music video filming, discuss their future activities, and introduce the new songs and sneak peeks into the Born Pink World Tour.
-On the same day, Blackpink was interviewed on US radio stations Sirius XM and 102.7 KIIS FM as part of promotions for both "Shut Down" and the new album.
+On the same day, Blackpink was interviewed on US radio stations SiriusXM and 102.7 KIIS FM as part of promotions for both "Shut Down" and the new album.
 On September 19, they performed the single live for the first time on ABC's Jimmy Kimmel Live!.
 From September 16 to 18, Spotify held an event called "Born Pink: The Pop-Up Experience" in Los Angeles to celebrate the new album's release.
 On December 2, Blackpink released the first episode of Born Pink Memories, a YouTube show showing the behind-the-scenes process of the album and its promotions.